U.S. flag

 Parents of a proband

-• Most individuals diagnosed with SMCD represent simplex cases (i.e., a single occurrence in a family) and have the disorder as the result of a de novo COL10A1 pathogenic variant.
-The proportion of cases caused by a de novo pathogenic variant is unknown.
+• Approximately half (43%-55%) of individuals diagnosed with SMCD represent simplex cases (i.e., a single occurrence in a family) and have the disorder as the result of a de novo COL10A1 pathogenic variant.

 • The family history of some individuals diagnosed with SMCD may appear to be negative because of failure to recognize the disorder in family members, reduced penetrance (reported in rare, isolated cases), or mild radiographic features in an affected parent that have not previously come to medical attention.
-Therefore, an apparently negative family history cannot be confirmed unless molecular genetic testing has been performed on the parents of the proband.
+Therefore, an apparently negative family history cannot be confirmed unless molecular genetic testing has established that neither parent is heterozygous for the pathogenic variant identified in the proband.

 Sibs of a proband.
 The risk to the sibs of the proband depends on the clinical/genetic status of the proband's parents:

-• If the proband has a known SMCD-causing pathogenic variant that cannot be detected in the leukocyte DNA of either parent, the recurrence risk to sibs is estimated to be 1% because of the theoretic possibility of parental germline mosaicism [Rahbari et al 2016].
+• If the proband has a known SMCD-causing variant that cannot be detected in the leukocyte DNA of either parent, the recurrence risk to sibs is estimated to be 1% because of the possibility of parental germline mosaicism [Rahbari et al 2016].
+(Note: Recurrence of SMCD in sibs of a proband with an apparently de novo COL10A1 pathogenic variant has not been reported to date.)

-• If the parents have not been tested for the COL10A1 pathogenic variant but are clinically unaffected, the risk to the sibs of a proband appears to be low.
-However, sibs of a proband with clinically unaffected parents are still presumed to be at increased risk for SMCD because of the possibility of reduced penetrance in a heterozygous parent or the theoretic possibility of parental germline mosaicism.
+• If the parents are clinically unaffected (based on physical examination, measurement of proportions, and radiographs) but their genetic status is unknown, the risk to the sibs of a proband appears to be low.
+However, sibs of a proband with clinically unaffected parents are still presumed to be at increased risk for SMCD because of the possibility of reduced penetrance in a heterozygous parent or the possibility of parental germline mosaicism.

 Offspring of a proband